LunNova/Blog/content/articles/amdgpu-disabling-ecc/index.md

 tags = ["amdgpu", "linux", "ecc"]
 +++

+AMD's Pro GPUs come with Error-Correcting Code (ECC) memory enabled by default.
+ECC is beneficial for professional applications requiring data integrity; hobbyists and enthusiasts might prefer to eek out every last bit of VRAM for their projects.
+Consumer GPUs do not support ECC at all, so this is a non-issue for them.

-ECC is optional on AMD's Pro GPUs, if you turn it off you get about 7% more VRAM - 30700MiB to 32768MiB on a Pro W6800.
-On Windows, this is as easy as flipping a switch in the Radeon control panel.
+If you turn ECC off you get about 7% more VRAM - 30700MiB to 32768MiB on a Pro W6800.
+On Windows this is as easy as flipping a switch in the Radeon control panel.

 ![](./windows-amd-settings.png "Screenshot of AMD's settings, showing an On-Board ECC/EDC toggle in the enabled state, and some of the surrounding options.")

-On Linux, this is possible but not documented.
+On Linux, there is no documented[^1] way to disable it; there is a way to do it by patching the kernel and rebooting with a kernel parameter.

 ### Turning it off